 A widely published poet and essayist, Frances Mayes has written numerous books of poetry, including Sunday in Another Country, After Such Pleasures, The Arts of Fire, Hours, The Book of Summer, and Ex Voto.
 Her text, The Discovery of Poetry: A Field Guide to Reading and Writing Poems, is widely used in college poetry classes.

-Her most recent book is her widely acclaimed memoir of growing up in the South, Under Magnolia (Crown, 2014).
+Her most recent book is her widely acclaimed New York Times bestseller, Under Magnolia (Crown, 2014), a memoir of growing up in the South.

 Formerly a professor of creative writing at San Francisco State University, where she directed The Poetry Center and chaired the Department of Creative Writing, Mayes now devotes herself full time to writing, and, currently, to another renovation of Bramasole.
 She and her husband divide their time between North Carolina and Tuscany.